Rocks are all around us!

 There are loads of lovely books you can dip into for your rock theme.
 If you like to titillate the kids interest and start your theme with a story book as I like to do, a good one to look at is

 Its a fabulous book which gives the reader 10 things to look for when selecting the perfect rock.
-Read it and then go out and let the kids find a their very own perfect pet rock!
+Read it and then go out and let the kids find a their very own perfect pet rock and begin your rock theme

 This is a great way to start your topic on rocks.